sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 Here's a checklist of things to consider when pushing to production:

 1. **Change all the default passwords**:
-   - Do this for Redis, PostgreSQL, Admin, and Basic Auth.
+   - Do this for Redis, PostgreSQL, Admin, Minio (or what you use) and Basic Auth.
+2. **Change settings for where you upload your result**
+   - Remember to change the [default settings](https://github.com/sitespeedio/onlinetest/blob/main/server/config/sitespeed.json) on where you upload the data and how you access it.

-2. **Limit your instance**:
+3. **Limit your instance**:
    - Use Basic Auth for adding tests through the web GUI.
    - Set a secret key for adding tests through the API.
    - Use a regular expression that needs to match the domain you want to test.
    - Disable search.
    - Disable adding tests through the web GUI.

-3. **Data retention**:
+4. **Data retention**:
-   - If you use S3, make sure to configure how long the data will be kept.
+   - If you use S3 (or Minio), make sure to configure how long the data will be kept.
    - Add a job to your PostgreSQL database to remove data older than X days.
 You can find an example script [here](https://github.com/sitespeedio/onlinetest/blob/main/server/database/delete/delete.sql).

 # Using the API